cdeitrick/Lolipop/docs/markdown/usage.md

 ![dendrogram](example/graphics/example.dendrogram.png)

 ## Scripts
-- scripts/example.mermaid.md
 - scripts/example.r

 Two external scripts are used during the course of this analysis.
 The r script is based on the [ggmuller](https://cran.r-project.org/web/packages/ggmuller/vignettes/ggmuller.html) package implemented in r, and is used to convert the genotypes data into a format required to generate the muller plots.
 This script also generates a basic muller plot (/graphics/distinctive/.muller.png), although all other muller plots are created with the python implementation.
-The [mermaid](https://mermaidjs.github.io) script is used to generate the geneology plots.

 ## Supplementary files
 - supplementary-files/example.json

 A json-formatted file with all parameters used in the analysis.